Marsyas Trio

 The medium continued to evolve in tandem with the progress of instrument making, to the modern day where the musical possibilities have never been greater.
 The Trio continues to develop this tradition through commissioning, and through our commitment to presenting a balanced range of works by historic and living composers, offering audiences an interesting perspective on gender, societal and political themes.

-The Marsyas Trio are the current Artist By-Fellows at Churchill College, University of Cambridge and FUAM Ensemble in Residence at the University of Leeds.
+The Marsyas Trio are the current Artists By-Fellows at Churchill College, University of Cambridge and were FUAM Ensemble in Residence at the University of Leeds in 2024-25.

 Read full biography